grahamc/docker-btsync/README.md

  - Have a configuration and data directory.
 Make sure the user id `9001` can read and write both of these directories.

-Run `docker run -i -t grahamc/btsync --dump-sample-config` for an example btsync configuration.
+Run `docker run -i -t grahamc/btsync --dump-sample-config` for a sample btsync configuration.
+Also see [the example config](./example.conf) which is known to work on this container.
 Place the configuration into your configuration directory.

 Run:
 ```shell